Ninoy Aquino International Airport: Terminal reassignments

-On December 1, 2022, the MIAA officially implemented the Schedule and Terminal Assignment Rationalization (STAR) program, when PAL began gradually transferring its international flights from Terminal 2 to Terminal 1.
-Likewise, Philippines AirAsia transferred its two busiest flights (Boracay–Caticlan and Cebu)—from Terminal 4 to Terminal 3, to ease congestion at the former by transferring 40% of AirAsia's daily passenger volume to the larger terminal.
-From April to June 2023, eight foreign airlines moved to Terminal 3 to make space for PAL's international operations at T1.
+On December 1, 2022, MIAA officially began to implement the Schedule and Terminal Assignment Rationalization (STAR) program.
+From April to June 2023, eight foreign airlines moved to Terminal 3.
 These changes were designed to offer international passengers at Terminals 1 and 3 a wider selection of food and retail outlets, and additional time for duty-free shopping.
 After PAL completed moving all its international flights to T1 on June 16, 2023, Philippines AirAsia and Royal Air Philippines began operating from Terminal 2 on July 1, thereby reverting the terminal to its original domestic design.
 While T2 is being expanded, Cebu Pacific's domestic and international operations remained at Terminal 3.
-Meanwhile, flights of AirSWIFT, SkyJet Airlines, Cebgo, and Sunlight Air remained at Terminal 4.

-Ahead of the airport's privatization, the New NAIA Infrastructure Corporation—a consortium led by San Miguel Corporation—planned another set of terminal reassignments in August 2024, with an initial target implementation date before the Allhallowtide season.
-It then announced in September the planned reassignments: Terminal 1 would exclusively serve Philippine Airlines flights, while Terminal 2 would maintain its current status as an all-domestic terminal, and Terminal 3 would be fully dedicated to international flights of Cebu Pacific, the AirAsia Group, and all foreign airlines.
-This would require the remaining airlines operating at Terminal 1 to transfer to Terminal 3, and Philippines AirAsia to temporarily move its domestic flights back to Terminal 4 from Terminal 2 to accommodate Cebu Pacific's domestic flights until the latter's expansion is completed.
+On February 24, 2026, another terminal reassignment was announced under the New NAIA Infrastructure Corporation's plans.
+The reassignment took place on March 29, 2026, and the selected airlines moved to their respective terminals: Air China, China Eastern Airlines, Japan Airlines, Royal Brunei Airlines, Shenzhen Airlines, and Vietnam Airlines from Terminal 1 to Terminal 3, and international flights of the AirAsia Group from Terminal 3 to Terminal 1.